The Ultimate Playa del Carmen ADO Bus Guide for 2025

 5. Arrive at Cancun Airport

-The ride from Playa del Carmen to Cancun Airport takes a little over an hour.
+The ride from Playa del Carmen to Cancun Airport takes a little over an hour depending on traffic.
 Once you arrive at the Cancun Airport, the ADO bus will make drop-offs at each of the terminals.

 β οΈ Important: Make sure you know which terminal youβre flying out of as the driver will announce the terminal stops on the bus speaker.
 A lot of times this announcement will be done in Spanish and broken English so really try to listen to make sure youβre getting off in the right place.